pypy/pypy/rpython/doc/jit/index.rst

 - :doc:`Notes <pyjitpl5>` about the current work in PyPy

-- :doc:`Optimizer <optimizer>`: the step between tracing and writing machine code, including the `Ruleopt <ruleopt>`, which is a DSL for specifying peephole optimization rules for integers.
+- :doc:`Optimizer <optimizer>`: the step between tracing and writing machine code, including the :doc:`Ruleopt <ruleopt>`, which is a DSL for specifying peephole optimization rules for integers.

 - :doc:`Virtualizable <virtualizable>`: how virtualizables work and what